SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

     ![Create an Istio Ingress Gateway](../assets/setup-step-7/18.png)

-## 9. Create an API Rule with your Istio Gateway
+## 9. Create an API Rule with your Istio Ingress Gateway

 Create an API Rule to expose your web app running on Kyma Runtime.